 • Kosher salt: Season with salt to taste.
 Remember that the seeds can handle quite a bit of salt (just like popcorn).

 • Olive oil: Crisps the seeds and imparts a nice flavor.
-Use a high-quality extra virgin variety—any of the olive oils from our shop would work well in this roasted pumpkin seed recipe.
+Use a high-quality extra virgin variety—any of the olive oils from our shop would work well with this recipe.

-From there, you can add seasonings in the final minutes (don’t add them in the beginning or they may burn and dry out).
-You can get creative with seasonings from your spice drawer, like our shawarma blend or Italian seasonings.
-Here are my two go-to’s:
+From there, you can add seasonings in the final minutes (don’t add them in the beginning or they may burn).
+You can get creative, like our shawarma blend or Italian seasonings.
+Here are my two go-tos:

 • Cinnamon and sugar.
 Inspired by Spanish churros, this is a simple cozy fall mix that you likely have on hand.
 You can also experiment with adding pumpkin spice-style seasonings like nutmeg, allspice, and ground ginger.

 • Za’atar, sumac, and Aleppo pepper.
-This savory blend is the perfect combination of aromatic, midly spicy, and bright.
-Learn all these wonder spices and Mediterranean pantry essentials in our essential guide to za’atar, sumac, and Aleppo pepper.
-Don’t forget to stock up at our spice shop!
+This savory blend is the perfect combination of aromatic, mildly spicy, and bright.

 How to Roast Pumpkin Seeds